SAP-samples/teched2025-AD168/exercises/ex1/README.md

 13) Add 3 levels of approvals, "Department Approval Process", "Finance Approval Process" and "Procurement Approval Process"
 <br>![](/exercises/ex1/images/Three_Levels_Approvals.png)

 14.Click on "Department Approval Procees" go to "Step Configuration" and map the "Approver" to the "Approver" from Process Inputs.
-Repete this step for "Porcurement Approval Process" and "Finance Approval Process".
+Repete this step for "Procurement Approval Process" and "Finance Approval Process".

 15.Add Start Condition by clicking on "Add Start Condition" and giving condition as "Totalprice is greater than 10000" and "Totalprice is less than 50000" press "Apply" and save.
 <br>![](/exercises/ex1/images/Three_levels_Start_Condition.png)